Macrometacorp/docs/docs/cep/tutorials/create-stream-app.md

 /**
-The source stream InboundTraffic is proving ip hits in a server if the same ip is hitting more than 100 times in 10 seconds , consider that as a threat add that ip into SuspiciousTraffic table.
+The source stream InboundTraffic is proving ip hits in a server if the same ip is hitting more than 50 times within 2 seconds, consider it as suspicious trffic add raise an alarm if same IP matches in our SuspiciousIPTable.

 Testing the Stream Application: